Bloom-host/BloomDocs/docs/VPS/starting-with-vps.md

 If you just ordered a VPS, you should've received an email titled "VPS created".
 This email contains the IP, username, root password and VNC details of your VPS.

 You will also receive another email with a randomly generated password for our [VPS Panel](https://VPS.bloom.host).
-If you didn't received it, you can click the "Forgot Password?" button on the VPS panel sign in page.
+If you didn't receive it, you can click the "Forgot Password?" button on the VPS panel sign-in page.

 ![img](/VPS/starting-with-vps/1.png)

 ## Our VPS panel

 Our VPS panel is under the VPS.bloom.host domain.
-Once you place a order, you will receive a randomly generated password to your email.
-If you didn't received the password, you can head to our [VPS panel](https://VPS.bloom.host) and click on the "Forgot Password?" button to reset your password.
+Once you place an order, you will receive a randomly generated password by email.
+If you didn't receive the password, you can head to our [VPS panel](https://VPS.bloom.host) and click on the "Forgot Password?" button to reset your password.

 To manage your VPS, just click on the arrow and it will open the management page.